-- How often it happens
+- how often it happens

-- How long it lasts
+- how long it lasts

-- What time does it happen
+- what time does it happen

-- The character of the noise
+- the character of the noise

-- The local area i.e. commercial or residential
+- the local area i.e. commercial or residential

 Types of noise

-There are many different potential sources of noise which can cause a nuisance to neighbours, below is a list of the main types of noise that we receive complaints about.
+There are many different potential sources of noise which can cause a nuisance to neighbours, below is a list of the main types of noise that we receive complaints about:

-Making a complaint
+Before making a complaint

 However, if you are having problems in relation to an existing noise complaint you should discuss the situation with the investigating officer during office hours, who will be able to provide more information.